Languages of Belize & Do I Need to Speak Spanish To Visit/Live In Belize?

 So it is not a surprise that many people in Belize also speak Spanish.
 But it may amaze visitors to learn just how many languages are spoken in Belize and…just how many languages Belizeans speak.
-Almost everyone I know can switch easily between English, Spanish and Kriol.
+Almost everyone I know can easily switch between English, Spanish, and Kriol.

 Depending on the part of the country you are in…and not just district but town by town or even village by village – you might hear very different languages.